Apr 21, 2021

 How to use the Color Creator?

-Last Updated:- 3rd February 2023.
+Last Updated:- 27th February 2025.

 The Color Creator is one of the more underrated functions from Olympus.
 The article was written to give M43 photographers a new perspective on this unique function.
 The Color Creator multitasks as an innovative tool to adjust the color and ambiance of our photos while teaching us more about color and creative techniques.
-For example, the Enhanced Raw Format makes it possible to use the Color Creator in the field and keep or deselect it in Workspace.
+For example, the Enhanced Raw Format makes it possible to use the Color Creator in the field and keep or deselect the results in Workspace.

 Try the following exercise with your Color Creator.